gasamoma/CodeWhispererWorkshop/modules/must-CognitoSecurity/README.md

 #### Output
 Response from the api_get lambda function response from API GateWay

-### File web/scripts.js
+### File app/lambda/post_auth.py

-submit_button_function(id_token)
+handler(event, context)

 #### Input
-_id_token_ : This is the Bearer id_token from cognito.
-It does not contain the "bearer " part
+_event_ : A Cognito post authorization lambda invocation Event.
+_context_ : A Cognito post authorization lambda invocation context.
 #### Output
-Show if the user is authorized to go to mars or not!

-To do so, you should upload the image to s3, then you would need to call the api_backend to check if the used photo passed the test
+Store in the Dynamo DB table the email of the user with the current timestamp

-### File web/scripts.js
+### File app/security/security.py
-uploadFile(signedUrl)
+check_auth(event)
 #### Input
-signedUrl : This is the s3 PUT Presingned URL
+event : A Api Gateway Lambda proxy event(POST)
 #### Output
-True if success, False otherwhise
+True if POST_AUTH is == "1" and if there is any authentication within the last hour from the user in dynamoDb False Any other scenario

-You have helper functions like
+You have the following Table schema
-* showLoadingOverlay
-* hideLoadingOverlay
-* post
-* get
+* 'user-email': 'S',
-* loadCredentials
+* 'date': 'S'

 # Welcome to your CDK Python project!